 The demand on land for economic development cannot be overemphasized.
-For this reason, Mopani District municipality has purchased a piece of land in extent of 158,5 ha, named Moshupatsela, strategically located along the road R71, about 9km Tzaneen to Phalaborwa road, initially to advance economic development in atchaar factory, dried fruits, orchard and vegetables & chilli production.
-Todate these aspirations have not been realized as new competing ideas and also challenges on sustainability continued to emerge.
-Mopani District is currently embacing the DDM approach of co-partnering with sector departments and other role players to initiate plans at would be realized.
+For this reason, Mopani District municipality has purchased a piece of land in extent of 158,5 ha, named Moshupatsela, strategically located along the road R71, about 9km Tzaneen to Phalaborwa road, to advance economic development in atchaar factory, dried fruits, orchard and vegetables & chilli production.
 The sketch below also poses corridors of potential economic development.
 Valoyi Tribal authority in N'wamitwa, GTM, has set aside vacant land for shopping complex to support N'wamitwa dam and villagers.
-For Maruleng Local municipality, we have The Oaks-Metz-Trichardsdal corridor with high development potential as the disestablished Bohlabela District Municipality completed the anchor road, Sekororo to The Oaks, in 2005, with the same vision.
+For MLM, we have The Oaks-Metz-Trichardsdal development corridor.